 3. Built-in SEO tools

-A CMS boasting built-in SEO tools is a must.
+All of these CMS features are important, but this one might lead to the most visible bump in your marketing performance: built-in SEO tools.
 With SEO tools as a CMS feature, you can create straightforward navigation on your site and structure your content so that search engines can index and display the best answers for a query.

 It is worth noting that the organic traffic that SEO can generate typically offers faster lead conversions, lower cost per lead, higher quality, and requires less time, effort, or resources.
 This is because built-in SEO allows you to reach your audience while they are already considering making a purchase or contracting a service, which improves that your online marketing messages will translate into leads and sales.
 Plus, SEO also helps your public relations efforts through link building, allowing you to become more effective in distributing content to your target audience.